Bernardo Rezende: Individual awards

-Personal
+Personal life

-Since 1999, Rezende was married to volleyball player Fernanda Venturini, with whom he has two daughters.
+In 1999, Rezende married volleyball player Fernanda Venturini, with whom he has two daughters.
 They got divorced in 2020.
 From his previous marriage to player Vera Mossa he had a son who is currently the setter and captain of the Brazilian volleyball team, Bruno Rezende (Bruninho).
+Since August 2024, he is in a relationship with the journalist Ana Paula Araújo who currently hosts the morning show Bom Dia Brasil at the Rede Globo.

 Management

 Rezende besides lecturer is also a businessman on several fronts separate business and is part of the board of directors of all of them: